theallegrarr/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [x] What problem does the context API help solve?
+In a large application, the context API will allow props to be passed down to deeply nested components without having to pass props on every level of nesting

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+A store is an Object that holds the applications state data

+A reducer is a function that returns some state data.
+Is triggered by an action type

+An action is an object that tells the reducer how to change the state.
+It must contain a type property.
+It can optionally contain a payload property

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Component states exist within each component, however application state exists across the entire application.
+Libraries like redux are used to hold application states and make it available for different components in the application

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+It is a middleware that allows you to invoke an action creator that returns a function instead of an action object, it also allows the use of dispatch methods within action creators

-- [ ] What is your favorite state management system you've learned and this sprint?
+- [x] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Context API: It has fewer steps and is less complicated

 ## Project Set Up